-Actuate Foundation Class (AFC), chart, control, layout editor, value drawing control, image control data, method, object, property, variable class declaration

-A set of methods and variables that defines the properties and behavior of an object.
+Actuate Foundation Class (AFC), chart, control, layout editor, value drawing control, image control class A set of methods and variables that defines the properties and behavior of an object.
 All objects of a given class are identical in form and behavior, but can contain different data in their variables.